 What’s it like being a woman in the camera department?

 Only about 14% of ACs are women, so I do stand out a bit.
-I look at that in a positive way - people are more likely to remember me because I look different from your typical Mike or Jake.
+I look at that in a positive way - people are more likely to remember me because I look different from your typical Mike or Matt.
+I’ve been fortunate to work with a lot of great crew, and the vast majority treat me as an equal.
+I try to only work with DPs who are tuned in with their team and who go to bat for us when needed.

-But, back to more specifics about being female.
 I’ve never found my height or physicality to be a weak point.
 It’s important to be able to lift at least 50 lbs, and be confident carrying a set of standard sticks with a head.
 No one should need to deadlift a fully built camera on a cinema head and sticks; if you’re scooting it slightly you can manage but otherwise we pull the camera and carry the parts as a team.
 Good balance and coordination are also important, but that’s achievable regardless of gender.
 So all good there!

 I sometimes deal with assumptions that people probably wouldn’t make if I were a guy.
 They’ll be surprised that I can tie knots, read a compass, identify basic grip iron, and drive a gator (golf cart for gear.)
 I don’t take that kind of thing personally and just go on doing my job.